The tree care industry is competitive, dangerous, and demanding.

 - Where is my crew?

 You don’t just get in the cab and start cutting without careful contemplation.
-Your brain remains stimulated all day because you’re constantly thinking about how you’re going to make the next cut and the way it will affect your crew, as well as the terrain.
+Your brain remains stimulated all day because you’re constantly thinking about how you’re going to make the next cut and the way it will affect the ground, the crew and the terrain.

 What Are the Conditions Like in the SENNEBOGEN Cab?